Introduction

 The opportunity to vote is not the same for everyone

 The voting process should be simple, convenient, and fair for everyone.
 But millions of Americans never make it on the rolls or to the polls, while hurdles such as long lines, limited voting times, or malfunctioning voting equipment block many more.
 The Voting Rights Act of 1965 was designed to prohibit racial discrimination in voting.
-But a 2013 Supreme Court ruling opened the door for states to rollback early and mail-in voting options, close community polling sites and implement strict voter ID laws despite one in four Black people not having a current government issued photo ID.
+But a 2013 Supreme Court ruling opened the door for states to rollback early and mail-in voting options, close community polling sites and implement strict voter ID laws despite evidence that Black and Hispanic people are much less likely to have a current government issued photo ID than White people.
+This is one of many reasons for the racial gap in voter registration.

 While voters are no longer explicitly excluded by race, voter suppression is a problem in many parts of the country.
 Some politicians try to win reelection by making it harder for certain populations and demographics to vote.
 These politicians may use strategies such as reducing polling locations in predominantly Black or Latino neighborhoods, or only having polling stations open during business hours, when many people are working and unable to take time off.